| |

 The mediator creates a safe and informal environment for

-your negotiations, and helps you and your spouse communicate
+your negotiations, and helps you communicate

 and express your feelings and concerns.
 The mediator helps